Reversibility of granular rotations and translations: Experimental setup

-Crystalization occures near the borders of the experimental cell, for the statistical analysis we omit all particles in this layers as well as in the bottom four layers, where optical aberrations lead to larger detection errors and all the particles whose motion during the compression cycle is less than the standard error.
+Crystallization occurs near the borders of the experimental cell, for the statistical analysis we omit all particles in this layers as well as in the bottom four layers, where optical aberrations lead to larger detection errors and all the particles whose motion during the compression cycle is less than the standard error.